artsy/artsy.github.io/source/_posts/2012-01-18-octopress-and-jekyll.markdown

 ---
 This blog is powered by static pages.

 I think it's quite ironic that, while we spend a lot of time building complex large scale dynamic websites, our new favorite publishing platform is a system that compiles static content.
-But, in many ways, [Octopress](http://octopress.org/) and [Jekyll](https://github.com/mojombo/jekyll) fit our philosphy and developer workflow perfectly.
+But, in many ways, [Octopress](http://octopress.org/) and [Jekyll](https://github.com/mojombo/jekyll) fit our philosophy and developer workflow perfectly.
 Writing an article for this blog means using the same tools and processes as contributing to a project on Github.
 And everyone is welcome to browse and learn from [the source](https://github.com/artsy/artsy.github.com/tree/source) of this blog, and even fork it and contribute fixes to the layout or even blog features.

 Here's what Art.sy engineers do to publish a new post.